 Preparing today’s nurses to be tomorrow’s nurse leader

-The role of nursing in the contemporary healthcare setting involves more than just standard patient care.
-Nurses now manage their patients’ care in a comprehensive way, working with multiple disciplines, maintaining accurate records and applying policies and best practices in order to improve outcomes.
-Skilled nursing management is needed to oversee this complicated process while implementing policies and supporting the business goals of healthcare organizations.
-The right education can help prepare current nursing professionals to become nursing leaders who can take on this challenging yet rewarding role.
+The role of nursing is central to healthcare delivery in contemporary healthcare settings.
+Nurses manage and lead in a comprehensive way, working within an interprofessional context, maintaining accurate records and applying policies and best practices in order to improve outcomes.
+Effective and evidence-based nursing management is needed to oversee this complicated process while implementing policies and supporting the business goals of healthcare organizations.
+Advancing your career with NCU’s relevant and personalized online graduate nursing program offers you the education that can help prepare you to meet the demand for nursing professionals to become nursing leaders who can take on this challenging yet rewarding role.

 Leadership skills for nursing professionals

-Our Master of Science in Nursing (MSN) with a specialization in Management and Organizational Leadership program helps nursing professionals prepare for management roles within hospitals and other healthcare delivery organizations.
-It was designed to closely align with the American Association of Colleges of Nursing (AACN) Essentials.
+Our Master of Science in Nursing (MSN) is an excellent degree for nursing professionals preparing for management roles within hospitals and other healthcare delivery organizations.
+The MSN program was designed to closely align with the American Association of Colleges of Nursing (AACN) MSN Essentials.
 This alignment is a core element for master-level programs and offers significant value for preparing students for current and emerging roles in healthcare.
-Additionally, this program utilizes the nurse leader competencies from the American Organization of Nurse Executives (AONE).
-Students must have, and maintain throughout the program, a current, active and unencumbered license as a registered nurse (RN).
+We offer two specializations within the MSN program, Management and Organizational Leadership, and Quality and Safety.
+The specializations incorporate the nurse leader competencies from the American Organization of Nurse Leaders (AONL) and Graduate level Quality Safety Education for Nurses (QSEN).
+Students must have an earned BSN, a 3.0 GPA and maintain a current, active and unencumbered license as a registered nurse (RN).

-Students will explore the principles of health care administration, data-driven decision making, healthcare law, and resource and financial management.
-They will also learn about the best practices for recruitment, retention and staffing strategies, including the relationship between staffing levels and quality of care.
-Utilizing an innovative Interprofessional Education (IPE) model, this practice-based program also teaches students how to work with multiple health disciplines through intellectual and practical collaboration.
-Additionally, students will complete an evidenced-based research project designed to offer invaluable hands-on experience.
+As a student, you will explore the principles of healthcare administration, resource and financial management, evidence-based decision making, current legal and regulatory issues that shape policy.
+Within an authentic context, you will gain knowledge about the best practices for recruitment, retention, and staffing strategies with emphasis on the relationship between staffing levels, and quality of care.
+Our innovative Interprofessional Education (IPE) model is integrated throughout the curriculum in a practice-based program that fosters learning how to work with multiple health disciplines through intellectual and practical collaboration.

 Earn your Master of Science in Nursing degree at NCU

 At Northcentral University you can earn your degree with a combination of online coursework and in-person practice experience hours.
 Not only does this provide you with classroom knowledge, it offers real-world experience.
-We also offer weekly start dates and don’t require group projects or GRE/GMAT exams so that you have the flexibility you need to fit higher education into your busy schedule.
-And to help you successfully complete your program, we provide elevated support and personal guidance through a unique one-to-one learning model.
+We also offer weekly start dates and do not require group projects or GRE/GMAT exams so that you have the flexibility you need to fit higher education into your busy schedule.
+To assist you to successfully complete your program, we provide elevated support and personal guidance through a unique one-to-one learning model.
+The program is designed to offer graduate-level education to registered nurses (RN) with a Bachelor of Science in Nursing (BSN) degree.
+Designed for experienced nurses who want to expand their career options, the Master of Science in Nursing includes 36 credit hours and a minimum of 140 mentored practice experience hours.

 - Nurse Manager/Supervisor